twe4ked/aurora/README.md

 # Aurora Prompt

-A shell prompt.
-Currently only works in Zsh.
+A shell prompt for Bash and Zsh.

 ## Examples